 2) Noninfectious diseases: Drug-induced and allergic reactions.

-Congenital infections that can have similar presentations as CRS: Cytomegalovirus, toxoplasmosis, herpes simplex virus, human immunodeficiency virus, syphilis, lymphocytic choriomeningitis virus, Chagas disease (Trypanosoma cruzi).
+Congenital infections that can have similar presentations as CRS: Cytomegalovirus, toxoplasmosis, herpes simplex virus, HIV, syphilis, lymphocytic choriomeningitis virus, Chagas disease (Trypanosoma cruzi).

 Specific antiviral treatment is not available.